 My reverie was interrupted when my instructor suddenly shouted “three minutes!!” my heart started beating, “one minute!!”
 In a flash I see my sister and her instructor jump-off.
 Shortly after I was seating on the side of the plane with my feet dangling 14,000 feet from the earth.
 Once the door was opened the strong wind forced its way in, it was hard to move.
 But after a few seconds we were finally positioned on the side and then we jumped…

-Based on some research, the free fall speed is about 200 kilometers per hour.
-In the first five seconds, my mind stopped working, I couldn’t think, I could only feel.
-I felt like a spectator watching something like a sack of rice fall from a plane, except that – I was that sack of rice.
+The free fall speed is said to be about 200 kilometers per hour.
+During this period, my mind stopped working, I couldn’t think, I could only feel.
+I felt like a spectator watching something like a sack of rice fall from a plane, except that — I was that sack of rice.

-In a few seconds my dive master got us in the standard eagle-like position.
-He tapped my shoulder which meant I should spread out my arms.
+As we were falling, I had my arms folded against my chest, then my instructor tapped my shoulder which meant I should spread out my arms.
 I felt the cool mist on my face and realized we were falling through a cloud.
 As you fall the pull of gravity can be overwhelming and the air pressure begins to pound on your ears.
 I felt a simultaneous mix of fear, excitement and awe.
 The sight of the earth below was breathtaking.

-The freefall lasted for at least 30 seconds.
-I was just getting a hang of it when my dive master released the parachute.
-It was an abrupt stop and I wished it could have been longer.
-But when you reach 5,000 feet or so they have to break the fall.
+The free fall lasts for about 30 seconds.
+Just as I was getting a hang of it my dive master released the parachute.
+It was an abrupt stop.
+By the time you reach 5,000 feet or so, your instructor has to break the fall.

-At the instant the parachute opened, our weight pulled heavily against it causing the tight strap to move up to my chest and that hurt – a lot.
-Fortunately my instructor sensed my discomfort and offered to loosen the straps.
-I was so relieved since it would take at least 10 to 15 minutes more before we landed on the ground.
+At the instant the parachute opened, our weight pulled heavily against it causing the tight strap to move up to my chest which hurt a lot.
+Fortunately, my instructor sensed my discomfort and offered to loosen the straps right away.
+I was so relieved since it would’ve taken a few more minutes before we reached the ground.

 Kent seamlessly navigated toward the drop zone and we had a perfect landing.
 The landing process can actually be dangerous.
 For tandem jumps, you’d need to stretch out your legs like in a seating position, as high as you can to make sure only the instructor’s feet touches the ground.
 Otherwise, things can go awfully wrong.

 Our skydiving site was in Tugerah, in the Central Coast.
 It’s roughly 1 hour away from Sydney by car.
-Coming from a farther suburb it can take 1 and a half hours.
-Skydiving is a sport that requires wide space for landing zones and airfields.
-So you can expect these sites to be far-out.
-Some skydiving companies offer free shuttles to and from the city.
+Coming from a farther suburb it can take 1.5 hours.
+Skydiving is a sport that requires wide landing zones, so the site are far out from the city.
+Some skydiving companies offer free shuttles to and from Sydney City Center.

-First-timers like myself will always jump with a professional skydiver or what they call dive masters.
+First-timers are always accompanied by a dive master.
 It’s called tandem skydiving.
-Experienced skydivers can jump on their own as long as the certifications and requirements are provided.
+Experienced skydivers can jump on their own as long as they provide their documents.

 SKYDIVING COSTS (Australia Skydiving sites)